WorldWindLabs/WorldWeather/README.md

 With Selected Layers, you can manage the layers that you have selected.
 You can toggle each layer to hide or display it, on or off.
 Blue signifies a layer is displayed (on), and white signifies a layer is hidden from view (off).
 You can delete any layer by clicking on the (‘x’) icon for that layer.
 You can also click on the down and up arrows in order to re-arrange the order of layers.
 Remember that the uppermost layer in the list is the uppermost layer on the globe.

-The 4 topmost layers in the Selected Layers tab cannot be deleted, but can be hidden (again by clicking on them).
-Those include:
+The Base layers, which are the 4 topmost layers in the Selected Layers tab cannot be deleted, but can be hidden (again by clicking on them).
+You can select one of the first three as your base, and you can choose whether or not the atmosphere effect should be applied.
+Those layers are:

 *Digital Elevation Model*, provides the Earth's terrain, the surface elevation data.